-Team members were provided a variety of forums for participation: informal discussion; surveys; interviews; and formal presentations.
-Information was dispensed and sought through collaborative meetings.
-Finally, at stakeholders' meetings internal and external stakeholders provided feedback on the systems through discussion and feedback surveys.
+How will the team ensure that stakeholders, Team members were provided a variety of forums for participation: informal and in particular parents and/or guardians, discussion; surveys; interviews; and formal presentations.
+Information was were able to provide meaningful input into dispensed and sought through collaborative meetings.
+Finally, at stakeholders' the needs assessment process? meetings internal and external stakeholders provided feedback on the systems - through discussion and feedback surveys.